While wandering the yard, did you spot something that looked a bit unusual? Perhaps a bare branch that’s usually bursting with leaves?

 Hmmm… It sounds like your leaves could have leaf scorch.
 There are a couple of reasons why this happens, and generally, you can solve this problem rather easily.

 Spotted or brown leaves after a rainy season

 That's probably a tree fungus.
 Now, let’s determine what fungus is bothering your tree and the best treatment.
 If you see this in spring, click here.
-Or if you see these symptoms in fall, click here.

 Small brown or yellow leaves after drought (Signs of drought stress in trees)